Hurricane Michael makes landfall on Florida Panhandle as 'extremely dangerous' Category 4 storm

 The National Weather Service's office on Twitter issued a tornado watch until 2 a.m.
 ET for areas in both Florida and Georgia.

-Fox News’ Lucas Tomlinson, Elizabeth Zwirz, Lacy Heather and The Associated Press contributed to this report.
+Fox News’ Lucas Tomlinson, Nicole Darrah, Lacy Heather and The Associated Press contributed to this report.